LucasTaillebourg/anima-beyond-fantasy-ultimate-tool/README.md

 ## Then the back office :
 In the backoffice folder :
-Execute: mvn clean install -DskipTest
+Execute: mvn clean install -DskipTests
 Start the back office with the profile local

 In intellij : just write local in the run configuration active profile field then start it